Enhancing pre-service learning systems in early childhood intervention

 *NEW* EI/ECSE Standards (approved 2020)

-ECPC Adult Learning Planning Tool with examples
+ECPC Adult Learning Planning Tool with Examples

-ECPC Adult Learning Planning Tool blank
+ECPC Adult Learning Planning Tool

 The ECPC Adult Learning Planning Tool is for use by higher education faculty and professional development providers when planning and implementing a topic/content/practice.
 These seven evidence-based adult learning practices derived from a meta-synthesis of 15 research reviews of professional development which included 550 studies and 50,000 teachers and practitioners (Dunst, Bruder, & Hamby, 2015).